AQAPhysicsExam Board Revision

 Master AQA Physics Electricity using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Electricity is the flow of electric charge, typically through a conductor.
-It involves key concepts such as current, voltage, resistance, and power, which are essential for understanding electrical circuits.
+Electricity is a fundamental concept in physics that deals with the behavior of electric charges.
+It encompasses various phenomena such as current, voltage, resistance, and circuits, which are essential for understanding how electrical systems operate.

 Key Concepts

-- 3Resistance (R) is the opposition to current flow measured in Ohms (Ω)
+• 3Resistance is the opposition to the flow of current, measured in ohms (Ω).

 Simple Explanation